unixwzrd/unixwzrd.github.io/html/_posts/2025-02-20-building-a-modern-jekyll-site.md

 This is a turning point.
 The technology is here.
 The need is urgent.
 And the time to act is now.

-Stay tuned for updates as we move into the next phase, and if you believe in this mission, let’s work together to bring this vision to life.
+Stay tuned for updates as we move into the next phase, and if you believe in this mission, let's work together to bring this vision to life.